japraena/synthesis_DL/README.md

 ## 📋 Overview

-This repository contains the **trained neural network models** for our paper **"Synthesis of Integrated Bragg Gratings via Deep Learning"**, currently under review in *Optics and Laser Technology*.
+This repository contains the **trained neural network models** for our paper **"Synthesis of Integrated Bragg Gratings via Deep Learning"**, currently under review in *IEEE Photonics Journal*.

 Our approach uses a Convolutional Neural Network (CNN) to learn the complex mapping from spectral responses (reflectivity and phase) to geometric parameters, providing a fast and accurate alternative to traditional iterative synthesis methods.